dart-lang/site-www/src/tools/pub/pubspec.md

   [_Learn more._](#false_secrets)

 `screenshots`
 : Optional.
-Specify a list of screenshot files to be shown on the [pub.dev site]({{site.pub}}).
+Specify a list of screenshot files to display on the [pub.dev site]({{site.pub}}).
   [_Learn more._](#screenshots)